ChrisB200/flask-supabase-starter/README.md

-# Flask and Supabase Starter Kit
+# Flask and Supabase Template

 To get started you will need to install a few things